-This is not as straightforward as it seems.
-REMEMBER: you are there to listen and answer.
-There are only a few moments when you will have the chance to intervene, and they usually come at the end.
+This isn't as straightforward as it seems.
+REMEMBER: you're there to listen and answer.
+There are only a few moments when you have the chance to lead the conversation, and they usually come at the end.
 This is the classic: “Do you have any questions?” that a lot of people struggle with.
-But, before that, you have supposedly taken care of effectively answering your interviewers’ questions.
-There is a lot of information online on how to do so.

-There are two main ways to do this: targeted and open questions.
+There are two main ways to ask questions at the end of an interview: targeted and open questions.

-Now, let’s imagine that you have indeed been prompted by your interviewer to ask him or her a question.
+Let’s imagine that you've been prompted by your interviewer to ask them a question.
 One good way of formulating it is to build a targeted question like this:

 Let’s unpack why this targeted structure helps you.